GimpTutorial/2-Game-Icons/README.md

 + Linking Layers
 + Layer Transforms

+### 9b_GI_GMP Rearranging an Image
+#### Challenge
++ Use the skills you have just learn to create a new game icon
++ Consider moving your layers to re-compose an image
++ Link layers when necessary
++ Share with us your new game icon

 ### 10_GI_GMP Modifying Your Selections
 + Rectangle select and ellipse select
 + Shrink, Grow and Border